The Ledge

 The cabin is decorated with a tree.
 A projector is set up.
 She looks the bookshelves over.
 It is night outside the window.

-The man comes into the living room.
-He is seen from the torso down.
+The man comes into the living room, visible only from the torso down.

 MAN

-You're awake.
 There's a bathroom over there.
-There'll be company here for dinner soon.
+There'll be others here for dinner soon.

 He walks back to the kitchen.
 Heavily, she sits up, listens to the music that's come back on the radio, beholds the set dinner table in the middle of the room.